Technical Documentation : Connectors : Adding a Databricks Unity Catalog REST Connection

 User Permissions

-Here, the user must have SELECT access to objects that need cataloging.
+The user must have USE_CATALOG, USE_SCHEMA, and BROWSE privileges on the objects that need cataloging.

 Rich Filters

 Databricks connector benefits from the feature of rich filters in the configuration of the connector.
-Available filtering keys for Databricks Unity Catalog are the following:
+Following are the available filtering keys for Databricks Unity Catalog:

 • catalog